LG125YT/Hummus.py/README.md

 Quotation marks are not necessary for arguments with no spaces!

+### Features

+**Please** read the official documentation.
+It is unfinished, so you can currently find it in the `docs` folder of the [Github](https://github.com/LG125YT/Hummus.py) repository.
+If you still need help, look below for ways to contact me.

+### Support
+I am LG125YT#2241 on Hummus, and @ytlg on Discord.
+My email is [lg125yt@gmail.com](mailto:lg125yt@gmail.com), though I may not check it much.

 ## Credits
  - [Fossbotpy](https://gitlab.com/arandomnewaccount/fossbotpy) by arandomnewaccount, used parts of it in in `hummus.utils.Enums.Colors` and `hummus.File` processing.
  - [Discord.py](https://github.com/rapptz/discord.py) by Rapptz, used in `hummus.Permissions` and related permissions functionality.
  - LmTechyTEMOG's contributions and testing for version 1.0.0 of this package, he helped make the development of v1.0.0 faster.

 ### Changelog

+Version 1.1.2:
+- Bug fix about too many arguments being passed through internally.

+Version 1.1.1:
+- Bug fix surrounding @everyone being explicitly added as a role whenever modifying roles.
+- Bug fix about an incorrectly named function being used within the library
+- Regex filter to suppress all mentions in a "reply" (avoid a double ping by not repeating the ping in the reply content).

 Version 1.1.0:
 - Many bug fixes, too lazy to remember them all.
 Some of them are type fixes for python 3.8 (i will forever hate pyright-extended for existing) and support for bots with no avatar set.